voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

    , **Can tag**, or **Can edit** access to a dataset to an email address that is not yet user of a FiftyOne Teams deployment.

-   When the invitation is accepted, the user will become a Guest or Collaborator (depending on whether the **Can view** or higher than **Can view** access was granted, respectively), and an Admin can upgrade this user to another role if desired via the Team Settings page.
+   When the invitation is accepted, the user will become a Guest if the **Can view** permission is chosen or a Collaborator if a higher permission is chosen, and an Admin can upgrade this user to another role if desired via the Team Settings page.

 .. _teams-no-access: